irinagain/SLIDE/README.md

 The main function is `slide`, which fits SLIDE model to the multi-vew data.
 There are also several supporting functions.
 Each function has a documentation with a simple example which can be accessed using standard ? commands in R (i.e. `?slide`).

-Please feel free to contact me at irinag [at] stat [dot] tamu [dot] edu if you have any questions or experience problems with the package.

 Example
 -------